mathesar-foundation/mathesar-wiki/product/specs/users-permissions.md

 | Add and remove shared explorations | x | - | - |
 | Permissions on all contained tables and explorations  | Manager, Editor, Viewer  | Editor, Viewer | Viewer |

+### Permissions: Bonus
+These permissions are planned to be implemented at some point, but are not required for the initial version of this feature.

 #### Table permissions
 These permissions apply to a single table.
 | Permission | Table Manager | Table Editor | Table Viewer |